VirtualProgrammingLab/viplab-vue-frontend/Readme.md

 # Vue-Frontend

-To start the frontend locally, run the command
+To start the frontend locally, run the following commands:
 ```
+npm install
 npm run serve
 ```